-Smaller entities with fewer purchase transactions don’t normally have a team of people managing their AP, but they still require a process for AP payments to ensure that their suppliers are paid accurately and on time.
+Smaller entities with fewer purchase transactions don’t normally have a team of people managing their accounts payable, but they still require a process for AP payments to ensure that their suppliers are paid accurately and on time.

 The Accounts Payable Process can be broken down into a few key steps:

 Invoice Received and Collated: The invoice is sent from the vendor via email in various formats, via post as a hard copy or via fax as a hard copy.
 Sometimes hard copy invoices are scanned and saved as electronic files.

 Invoice Recorded: Details of the invoice are manually typed into a Finance/Enterprise Resource Planning System (ERP) or finance spreadsheet.
 These details need to be accurately entered and will include information such as: vendor name, vendor ABN, vendor GST details, invoice date, payment date, PO number, description of goods and/or service, payment terms etc.

 Invoice Approved: Once the invoice is in the system, it needs to be authorised by the person who ordered the goods or service.
 This step requires that the vendor’s details are verified (Name, ABN and GST details); requires Purchase Order matching; and sometimes requires the invoice to be sent to another staff member or staff members for approval.

 Invoice Paid: Once the invoice is approved, it can be paid by the finance team.
 Supplier payment details are checked again before the amount is paid.